Bastardkb/Charybdis/readme.md

 The STL files are included in this Github repository, in the `files` folder.

-Please find detailed instructions on how to print the case on the online instructions linked below.
+You can find detailed instructions on how to print the case here:

 https://docs.bastardkb.com/help/dactyl_print.html